docker/docs/get-started/part4.md

 the VM but doesn't give you immediate access to files on your local host.
 >
-> * On Mac and Linux, you can use `docker-machine scp <file> <machine>:~` to copy files across machines, but Windows users need a terminal emulator like [Git Bash](https://git-for-windows.github.io/){: target="_blank" class="_"} in order for this to work.
+> * On Mac and Linux, you can use `docker-machine scp <file> <machine>:~` to copy files across machines, but Windows users need a Linux terminal emulator like [Git Bash](https://git-for-windows.github.io/){: target="_blank" class="_"} in order for this to work.
 >
 > This tutorial demos both `docker-machine ssh` and